RubiniDhanapandi/SerenityAutomationWithBDD/README.md

 mvn -Dtest =CurrencyConversionUser test from cmd prompt
 * To view the HTML result navigate to Target->Site->Serenity->index.html in project folder
 * I choose POSTMAN as tool ,Hence I was unable to use the get Data property mentioned in document

+I have attached the sample serenity report screenshot